tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ## Cores in Arms
 There's another way to nest cores inside each other.
 You can put cores in the arms of other cores.

-In this case, if we directly call inner-arm, it will fail.
+In this code, directly calling inner-arm fails.
 Why is that?
 Recall from our previous discussion that arms of cores are stored as uncomputed Nock code.
 That means that `core-in-arm` isn't built yet, and inner arm doesn't exist, until we call it and build it.

 ```
 > =>